Chart Color Schemes

 Household Composition

-Dingley Village features high concentrations of family households, with a median household size of 2.7 people
+Dingley Village features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.3% of all households, including 40.4% couples with children, 27.0% couples without children, and 10.1% single parent families.
-Non-family households constitute the remaining 21.7%, with lone person households at 20.2% and group households comprising 1.4%.
-The median household size is 2.7 people.
+Family households account for 78.3% of all households, consisting of 40.4% couples with children, 27.0% couples without children, and 10.1% single parent families.
+Non-family households make up the remaining 21.7%, with lone person households at 20.2% and group households comprising 1.4%.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households